troclaux/notes/aws.md

 > deploy and manage applications/websites with pre-configured cloud resources

+- great for people with little cloud experience
 - simpler alternative to using ec2, rds, elb, ebs, route 53...
+  - sets up a virtual server, database, storage and networking
 - high availability
 - no auto-scaling
 - limited aws integrations, kinda of a standalone service